Synaco/prolug-linux-admin/unit4/u4_lab.md

 iostat -c 2 5 # Don't break this, just wait.
 What did this do differently?
 Why might this be useful?
 ```

 Does this look familiar to what we did earlier with `iostat`?
+- Yes.
+But instead of io for disk it showed cpu stats.

 5. Check the system uptime